nchalla3/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Hi, I'm Naveen
 publish: "true"
 ---
-Welcome to Naveen's Notes page!
+Welcome to my notes page!
 This clone of Jacky Zhao's Quartz installation will be a place for me to host notes on productivity, my coding projects, software engineering, personal insights and other things I find interesting.